-- 8.45 Lower Road is in southern Bedhampton and is bordered by residential development to the north and agricultural land to the south which leads to the railway line.
+8.438.41 Lower Road is in southern Bedhampton and is bordered by residential development to the north and agricultural land to the south which leads to the railway line.
 The site has an area of 3.8 ha and is predominately agricultural land, surrounded by trees and hedgerows.
 The site is also adjacent to the Old Bedhampton Conservation Area.
-Vehicular access to the site is through the Conservation Area. - 8.46 The Council does not deem an outline application to be suitable for development of this site due to the proximity of the Old Bedhampton Conservation Area.
+Vehicular access to the site is through the Conservation Area.

+8.448.42 The Council does not deem an outline application to be suitable for development of this site due to the proximity of the Old Bedhampton Conservation Area.
 A full application is expected as this would address how the constraints facing the site can be overcome.
 The Council expects extensive pre-application discussions to take place before any full application is submitted including details of a design code.

-- This is a greenfield site. - The site has an agricultural land classification of Grades 1 and 2. - The Old Bedhampton Conservation Area is adjacent to the east. - The Old Manor Farm is adjacent to the north and is of local historic interest. - The site is near the Grade II listed buildings of the Church of St Thomas, the Old Bedhampton Rectory, the Old Mill House, the Elms, Manor Cottage, Bidbury House, Spring Lawn and Manor House. - There is moderate potential for previous unidentified archaeological deposits. - Constrained access via Lower Road includes a triple bend with non-continuous pavements. - The site is identified as a Secondary Support Area for Solent Waders and Brent Geese. - The site is within the Bechstein's bat area of search. - The site lies in a Local Ecological Network Opportunity Area. - The site is covered by an Area Tree Preservation Order and hedgerows surround the site. - There is an opportunity to provide semi-natural open space on the eastern and southern part of the site, which includes, in the east, a linear shelter belt and mixed copses to provide further screening between the site and the Old Bedhampton Conservation Area, as well as provide a recreational area for dog walkers. - The site is near the Bidbury Mead Recreation Ground and Bedhampton Railway Station. - There is an opportunity to upgrade and better signpost Havant Footpaths 30 and 107, and links these footpaths to the site. - The site is near to national cycle route 22 which provides access to surroundings areas and onto Portsmouth and Chichester. - The railway line is close to the south of the site. - There is recorded evidence of landfill or probable landfill on or near to the site. - Storage tanks are present or were formerly present on site. - The site is located within 500m of known/mapped solution features in Portsmouth Water's catchment128. - The site overlays a Principal Aquifer. - Sewerage network reinforcements will be required in advance of occupation of development to avoid an increased risk of foul water flooding
+- This is a greenfield site. - The site has an agricultural land classification of Grades 1 and 2. - The Old Bedhampton Conservation Area is adjacent to the east. - The Old Manor Farm is adjacent to the north and is of local historic interest. - The site is near the Grade II listed buildings of the Church of St Thomas, the Old Bedhampton Rectory, the Old Mill House, the Elms, Manor Cottage, Bidbury House, Spring Lawn and Manor House. - There is moderate potential for previous unidentified archaeological deposits. - Constrained access via Lower Road includes a triple bend with non-continuous pavements. - The site is identified at the time of allocation as a Candidate Site Secondary Support Area for Solent Waders and Brent Geese. - The site is within the Bechstein's bat area of search. - The site lies in a Local Ecological Network Opportunity Area. - The site is covered by an Area Tree Preservation Order and hedgerows surround the site. - There is an opportunity to provide semi-natural open space on the eastern and southern part of the site, which includes, in the east, a linear shelter belt and mixed copses to provide further screening between the site and the Old Bedhampton Conservation Area, as well as provide a recreational area for dog walkers. - The site is near the Bidbury Mead Recreation Ground and Bedhampton Railway Station. - There is an opportunity to upgrade and better signpost Havant Footpaths 30 and 107, and links these footpaths to the site. - The site is near to national cycle route 22 which provides access to surroundings areas and onto Portsmouth and Chichester. - The railway line is close to the south of the site. - There is recorded evidence of landfill or probable landfill on or near to the site. - Storage tanks are present or were formerly present on site. - The site is located within 500m of known/mapped solution features in Portsmouth Water's catchment128.